anubhavsrivastava/theanubhav.com/_posts/2019-02-25-playing-http-status-code-game.md

 title: >-
     Playing HTTP status code game like it is meant to be.
 subtitle: >-
-    What you need to know about HTTP status codes and RFCs around it
+    What you need to know about HTTP status codes and specifications around it
 avatar: /img/avatars/avatar-js.png
 # gh-badge:
 #     - fork